Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Why this matters right now

-This report is the foundation for your child’s:
+This report can be an important foundation for your child’s:

-It turns confusion into a clear, focused plan.
+It can turn confusion into a clearer, more focused plan.

 How ABA Therapy Works (And How the Report Guides It)